bricewalker/Hey-Jetson/README.md

 Now you can access the inference engine in your browser at [http://127.0.0.1:5000](http://127.0.0.1:5000) or [http://localhost:5000](http://localhost:5000).

 #### Publishing the Web App
-The Flask server is not recomended for deployment in production.
+The Flask server is not recommended for deployment in production.
 It is recommended to use a more robust server like [gunicorn](http://gunicorn.org/).
 You can then create a reverse proxy like [NGINX](https://www.nginx.com/) to publish your local web server to the internet.
 You can use a program like [Supervisor](http://supervisord.org/) to automate this process.

 <a id='intro'></a>
 ## Introduction